LVPlayground/playground/javascript/entities/README.md

 You can assume sensible behaviour for these events.
 The [PickupManager](pickup_manager.js) abstracts away the peculiar behaviour of the OnPlayerPickUpPickup event you may be familiar with.

+When changing the position of an entity in a test, the pickup events will be fired if their new position is in range of a pickup.

 ## Players
 TO BE DOCUMENTED